-- Combine seasonings for the marinade (cayenne-lemon juice) in a medium bowl.
+- Combine seasonings for the marinade (cayenne-olive oil) in a medium bowl.
 Add the chicken and toss to coat evenly.
 Marinate for at least two hours or overnight.

-- Heat olive oil in Dutch oven over medium-high heat.
+- Heat 1 teaspoon olive oil in deep saute pan over medium-high heat.
 Add the chicken and sear on all sides.
 Remove and set aside.

 - Add the chicken stock and deglaze the pan, scraping the browned bits on the bottom of the pan.
-Add the chicken and olives back to the pan.
-Bring to a simmer, reduce heat to medium-low and continue to cook until the chicken is tender, about 20-25 minutes.
+Add the chicken back to the pan along with ½ lemon and ¼ cup olives.
+Bring to a simmer, cover the pot, and reduce heat to medium-low.
+Continue to cook until the chicken is tender about 20-25 minutes.

 - Meanwhile, roast the bell pepper directly on the stove top until the skin has blackened.
 Transfer to a heat-safe bowl and cover.
 Let sit for 10 minutes.
 Carefully remove the skin, discarding the stem and seeds.
 Chop the pepper.

 - Remove chicken from heat.
 Shred the meat, discarding the bones.
-Toss together with the olives, roasted bell pepper, tomatoes, cilantro and braising liquid.
+Toss together with the olives, roasted bell pepper, tomatoes, cilantro.
+Squeeze the halved lemon and 2 tablespoon of the braising liquid.
 Season with salt and pepper.

 - Toast the pita bread.
 Split open and stuff with the chicken mixture.
-Serve.
+Serve with hummus if desired.

 **Helpful tips and common mistakes

-Another reason I prefer to use chicken legs as opposed to chicken breast is because of the bone.
+Another reason I prefer to use chicken legs instead of chicken breast is the bone.
 The bone imparts more flavor to the broth, which will later become a sauce and binder for the filling.

 A short while later and the chicken is falling off the bone.

-Toss together with the tomatoes, olives roasted peppers and broth.
-Stuff in a warm pita bread and you have Moroccan chicken pita sandwiches.
+Toss together with the tomatoes, olives, roasted peppers, lemon juice, and broth.
+Stuff in warm pita bread and you have your Moroccan chicken pita sandwich.
 The fresh, bright tomatoes with the briny olives and juicy chicken is a wonderful combination.
-Enjoy with hummus if you dare or perhaps a tahini carrot slaw.
+Enjoy with hummus or even tzatziki for extra oomph.
 Lunch is served!